Dust Monitoring Information

-A long term solution for the rehabilitation of the ash storage area has commenced and involves the application of topsoil, seeded with native plants and grasses, which will cover the entire ash storage area.
+A long term solution for the rehabilitation of the ash storage area has been completed and involves the application of topsoil, seeded with native plants and grasses, which will cover the entire ash storage area.
 The application of topsoil over the ash is considered the most effective process for the long term management of the area.
-This work will continue over the next six months with appropriate mitigation measures to be used to manage dust that may be generated during the topsoil application.
+Site monitoring and management will continue as revegetation of the site continues.

-Flinders Power has signed a Project Alliance Agreement with South Australian based construction services company McMahon Services Australia.
-The appointment of McMahons as the Principal Contractor for the project follows an eight-month planning period where both parties have worked collaboratively to prepare for decommissioning, demolition and asset salvage of the Port Augusta Power Station assets.
+Flinders Power signed a Project Alliance Agreement with South Australian based construction services company McMahon Services Australia.
+The appointment of McMahons as the Principal Contractor for the project followed an eight-month planning period where both parties worked collaboratively to prepare for decommissioning, demolition and asset salvage of the Port Augusta Power Station assets.

 Community Reference Group

-The group will help to guide and shape our community engagement and communications activities.
-Representing the issues, concerns and values of the broader Port Augusta community, the group will act as a conduit to facilitate open, accurate and reciprocal communication between the community and Flinders Power.
+The group helped to guide and shape our community engagement and communications activities.
+Representing the issues, concerns and values of the broader Port Augusta community, the group acted as a conduit to facilitate open, accurate and reciprocal communication between the community and Flinders Power.

-We have representation from a broad range of organisations and individuals including:
+We had representation from a broad range of organisations and individuals including: